 Geddy Lee Net Worth

 After forming a band with a few high school friends, Geddy started booking his first paying gigs and soon decided to drop out of school.
 Although his mother was disappointed by this development, Lee was determined to show her that his decision would prove to be worthwhile.
 The nickname "Geddy" actually comes from the way his mother pronounced the name "Gary" due to her thick Eastern European accent.
-His friends overheard this and referred to Lee by this name from that point on.
+His friends overheard this and began to refer to him as "Geddy" from that point on.

 Although Lee learned how to play the drums, trumpet, clarinet, and a variety of other instruments at an early age, he was eventually drawn to the bass guitar after becoming inspired by musicians like Jack Bruce, John Entwistle, and Jeff Beck.